ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 [![MemoryAccessPatterns.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/MemoryAccessPatterns/plot/run-energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/MemoryAccessPatterns/plot/run-energy.svg?raw=true)

-*This plot represents the mean energy consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*
+*This plot represents the mean energy consumption for each JVM during runtime execution after subtracting the baseline measurements, including the 90% confidence level error.*

 The pattern of memory accesses and the co-location or non-co-location of memory significantly influence energy consumption.
 In general, by performing work on co-located data in chunks and following predictable memory access patterns, our algorithms can achieve significant speed improvements and reduce the energy consumption.